Metak94/OCM/copia.md

 4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
 5. **After a team reaches 3 points the opposition can ban again, like a comeback mechanic.**.
 6. On this second ban, the team can choose between ban another map or a player:
-   - Ban a player means that **one member of the enemy team cant play the next map**.
+   - Ban a player means that **one member of the enemy team cant play the next one map**.
 7. In case of a tie, the tiebreaker map must be played.

 ### Tournament Registration